-Between 1980 and 1982, I spent a lot of time for the Chicago Tribune in Central American countries such as El Salvador, Guatemala, and Nicaragua–all of which were involved in some vicious uprisings and revolutions.
-From time to time, I post one of the stories I wrote from these places.
-The following story was one I wrote from San Salvador.
+Between 1980 and 1982, I spent a lot of time for the Chicago Tribune in Central American countries such as El Salvador, Guatemala, Panama, and Nicaragua–all of which were involved in some vicious uprisings and revolutions.
+From time to time, I post one of the stories I wrote from places I covered.
+The following story was one I wrote from San Salvador, the nation’s capital.

 SAN SALVADOR, El Salvador—In 1937, a year after Juan Chong arrived in San Salvador from Hong Kong and opened the Canton China Bar and Restaurant, an American journalist dropped in for a drink.

 “I think he was from New York,” said Chong, shifting his 80-year-old frame in the old wicker chair behind the bar.
 “New York World.
 Yes, yes, that was it.’